 EOF

-openssl x509 -inform PEM -in harbor.local.crt -out harbor.local.cert
+openssl x509 -inform PEM -in harbor.example.crt -out harbor.example.cert

 Verify that all certificates were created successfully: